Tag Archive: The Serpent Priesthood

 The Four Corners revealed…..

-Saint Mary Magdalene Windmill Hill Enfield: And so with visiting this church on quest number ten, we arrive at point number four of the ‘four corners’ and thus by now dear reader you will have gained great insight into just what the ‘four corners’ are refering too and yet some mysteries as always do remain.
-When we arrived here, the church was about to be closed for the night but with promt action on our parts we were able to gain access and to have two informative guides by our side.
+Saint Mary Magdalene.
+Windmill Hill.
+Enfield: And so with visiting this church on quest number ten, we arrive at point number four of the ‘four corners’ and thus by now dear reader you will have gained great insight into just what the ‘four corners’ are referring too and yet some mysteries as always do remain.
+When we arrived here, the church was about to be closed for the night but with prompt action on our parts we were able to gain access and to have two informative guides by our side.
 The interior of this church is truly an amazing sight to behold and has been recently refurbished with the help of a lottery grant.
-As expected due to its placement, it has it’s tales of the unexlained here and even a well documented report of an exorcism performed by one of the past days priests.
+As expected due to its placement, it has it’s tales of the unexplained here and even a well documented report of an exorcism performed by one of the past days priests.
 But it is the Templar, Masonic, Egyptian, Eastern and Eastern Star symbology that predominates everywhere within the church for all to see, which reveals and tells the true tales….

 See the stunningly beautiful and exquisite artwork and mosaic tiles that adorn the wall and floors of St Mary Magdalene Church in Enfield: not just artworks but clues left to us of our true hidden history of our country and our planet.
 All left for us to decipher; left for the truth seekers to discover and acknowledge – truly and surely quest for the modern day Knight….